BLU-667 Shows Clinical Benefit in Advanced, RET-Altered Solid Tumors

 BLU-667 appeared well-tolerated, with grade 1 constipation as the most common adverse event (AE; 23%).
 Grade 3 to 4 AEs included hypertension (8%) and neutropenia (4%), as well as increased ALT, fatigue, diarrhea, and a decrease in white blood cells (each 2%).
 The researchers recorded 3 dose-limiting toxicities.
 No grade 4 to 5 AEs occurred.

 The dose escalation portion of the phase I trial is open and enrolling globally.
-“ARROW dose escalation data validate BLU-667 as a promising precision therapy for RET
+“ARROW dose escalation data validate BLU-667 as a promising precision therapy for RET-altered cancers,” he added.

 Press conference moderator Louis M. Weiner, MD, co-chair of the AACR Annual Meeting Clinical Trials Committee and director of the Georgetown Lombardi Comprehensive Cancer Center in Washington, DC, acknowledged that the trial demonstrated empowering results, yet it also highlighted challenges associated with precision medicine.